Thomas Howell - General Manager of General Chemical Company

 12304 Coit Road "Badby"

-Thomas Paull Howell was born March 5, 1862, in Wheeling, West Virginia the son of Andrew Allen and Sarah Howell.
-He was educated at the University of Pennsylvania law school.
+Thomas Paull Howell was born on March 5, 1862, in Wheeling, West Virginia, the son of Andrew and Sarah Howell.
+He attended college at the University of Pennsylvania law school.
 He became the general manager of the General Chemical Company.

 Alice Howell was a civic and cultural leader and founder of the Garden Center of Greater Cleveland that later evolved into the Cleveland Botanical Garden.
-When the Great Lakes Exposition of 1936 became a certainty, the Greater Cleveland Garden Center was asked to sponsor a Horticultural Garden.
+When the Great Lakes Exposition of 1936 became a certainty, the Greater Cleveland Garden Center sponsored the Horticultural Garden.
 Mrs. Howell, president of the center, appointed a committee of men and women to put on a horticultural garden, or summer flower show.
 They employed the services of Donald Gray, a well-known landscape architect, to prepare the plans.

 Thomas was a charter member of The Country Club.
 He died on January 31, 1938.
-Alice died on January 24, 1962.
-Both are buried in Lake View Cemetery.
+Alice died on January 24, 1962, and buried alongside Thomas in Lake View Cemetery.